Vanushi Walters: Member of Parliament

 At the Walters stood for parliament for the Labour Party in the electorate and was ranked 22nd on the party list.
 She won the seat over National candidate Jake Bezzant by a final margin of 2,392 votes.
 She became New Zealand's first Sri Lankan-born MP.

 Walters delivered her maiden statement on 2 December 2020, announcing an intention to address racism, human rights injustices and climate change and listing Sir Bob Harvey, Chris Carter and Lecretia Seales as her mentors.
 During her first term in parliament she was deputy chair, and later chair, of the justice select committee.
 She led the New Zealand delegation to the 2023 International Parliamentary Union meetings in Bahrain, where she drafted an emergency resolution condemning Russia's invasion of Ukraine, and Rwanda.

 At the 2023 election, Walters once again stood in but was defeated by National's Cameron Brewer by 11,192 votes.
 Walter's list placement was also too low to make it into parliament, making her one of the 14 first-term Labour MPs to lose their seat at the election.
 Following David Parker's resignation, Walters returned to Parliament as a list MP on 12 May 2025.
 She is the Labour Party shadow attorney-general and associate spokesperson on foreign affairs, and a member of the justice select committee.

+Following a portfolio reshuffle on 11 March 2026, Walters gained the foreign affairs, New Zealand Security Intelligence Service (NZSIS) and Government Communications Security Bureau (GCSB) portfolios.